brsuite/broln/docs/code_contribution_guidelines.md

 - [Effective Go](http://golang.org/doc/effective_go.html) - The entire `broln`
   project follows the guidelines in this document.
 For your code to be accepted, it must follow the guidelines therein.
-- [Original Satoshi Whitepaper](https://brocoin.org/brocoin.pdf) - This is the white paper that started it all.
+- [Original Bronees Whitepaper](https://brocoin.org/brocoin.pdf) - This is the white paper that started it all.
 Having a solid foundation to build on will make the code much more comprehensible.
 - [Lightning Network Whitepaper](https://lightning.network/lightning-network-paper.pdf) - This is the white paper that kicked off the Layer 2 revolution.
 Having a good grasp of the concepts of Lightning will make the core logic within the daemon much more comprehensible: Brocoin Script, off-chain blockchain protocols, payment channels, bi-directional payment channels, relative and absolute time-locks, commitment state revocations, and Segregated Witness.
     - The original LN was written for a rather narrow audience, the paper may be a bit unapproachable to many.
 Thanks to the Brocoin community, there exist many easily accessible supplemental resources which can help one see how all the pieces fit together from double-spend protection all the way up to commitment state transitions and Hash Time Locked Contracts (HTLCs):